She's coming along - and the input from this feed has been invaluable thus far.

 My name is Kaitlin and I’m an artist in Sacramento, California.

-I love nature, Harry Potter and fairy tales.
+I love nature, Jurassic Park and fairy tales.

 I paint with gouache.